cognitivesleep/cognitivesleep.github.io/README.md

 For this experiment, you will need:

 - A Laptop, Phone or Tablet;
-- A Sleep Monitoring and Cuing System (SMCS), provided by us;
+- A Sleep Monitoring and Cueing System (SMCS), provided by us;
 - And a Spotify Premium Account*, in order to reproduce our playlists.

 _*If you currently don't have one, there's no need to worry.
 As part of our incentive towards fellow participants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared.
 This is simply done in order to further increase the current scientific knowledge available concerning sound and cognitive therapy._